Real Club de la Puerta de Hierro

 Spain

-Real Club de la Puerta de Hierro is a private country club located in the Fuencarral-El Pardo district of northwest Madrid, Spain, taking its name from the nearby baroque triumphal arch built by Ferdinand VI in 1753.
-The club was founded in 1895 as a polo club by a group of prominent noblemen led by the 16th Duke of Alba, with the active support of King Alfonso XIII.
-Golf was introduced shortly afterwards, initially at the Hipódromo de la Castellana, and in 1912 the club relocated to its present site on land provided by King Alfonso XIII at a nominal annual rent, adding the prefix Real and adopting the name of the monument at the entrance to the estate.
+The club takes its name from the baroque triumphal arch built by Ferdinand VI in 1753, which stands at the entrance to the estate in the Fuencarral-El Pardo district of northwest Madrid.
+Founded in 1895 as a polo club by a group of prominent noblemen led by the 16th Duke of Alba, it enjoyed the active support of King Alfonso XIII from the outset.
+Golf came shortly afterwards, played initially at the Hipódromo de la Castellana.
+In 1912 the club relocated to its present site on land provided by the King at a nominal annual rent, adding the prefix Real in the process.

-The club hosted the Madrid Open on the European Tour from 1972 to 1993, with winners including Seve Ballesteros, Ian Woosnam, Bernhard Langer, and Sandy Lyle.
-It is strictly private and accessible only to members and their guests.
-American President Gerald Ford is reported to have described it as "the club of kings and the king of clubs."
-Both courses rank among the leading layouts in Spain and are consistently placed among the top courses on the Iberian Peninsula.
+Puerta de Hierro hosted the Madrid Open on the European Tour from 1972 to 1993, a run that produced winners of the calibre of Seve Ballesteros, Ian Woosnam, Bernhard Langer, and Sandy Lyle.
+The club is strictly private, accessible only to members and their guests.
+Both courses rank consistently among the leading layouts in Spain and across the Iberian Peninsula.

 Course Management